wehlutyk/thesis/content/3-gistr-3-methods.md

 Spam in transmission chains has the additional property of invalidating all the utterances that are made after it, such that the total number of utterances to discard is more than the spam introduced by subjects.
 Coded this way, Experiment 1 showed an accumulated spam rate of 22.4%.
-Combined with an initial technical oversight that led a small portion of utterances to be misplaced in the chains, ^[Ensuring that no two subjects are creating reformulations for the same chain tip at the same time, while not blocking other subjects from moving on with the experiment, is a non-trivial technical hurdle.
+Combined with an initial technical oversight that led a small portion of utterances to be misplaced in the chains,^[ Ensuring that no two subjects are creating reformulations for the same chain tip at the same time, while not blocking other subjects from moving on with the experiment, is a non-trivial technical hurdle.
 Not solving it leads the chains to have "forks", that is, utterances with several children (possibly extending to sub-branches) instead of a single one.
 One of the children must then be chosen to form the main chain, and the others discarded.
 Solutions to the problem are difficult to test in practice, as they involve simulating dozens of subjects concurrently sending utterances to the platform.